7 Best Powermate Portable Generators of 2021 – Reviews & Top Picks

 1. Powermate Dual Fuel Portable Generator – Best Overall

-Featured in our number one spot for 2020 is the Powermate DF7500E with both gasoline and liquid propane fuel capabilities.
+Featured in our number one spot for the year is the Powermate DF7500E with both gasoline and liquid propane fuel capabilities.
 You will be able to control the switch between both fuels with an easy to use fuel selector dial, as well.